 There is always more than one side to every story – and the past is the past

 But one thing I have learned in all these years of training and coaching: don’t attach too much importance to stories that you are told.
 There is always more than one side to every story!
 Moreover, in my experience, these stories are of little relevance for the development of a person in any case.
 Sometimes they hamper rather than support the change process.
 Instead, it helps to treat the past as the past.
 Its nature is: it’s over.
 No matter how horrible or wonderful it was, it’s over.
 Whenever we get angry about something, it’s already over:

 - The disrespectful way in which my boss repeatedly interrupted me: over!

 - The business partner who cancelled our appointment for the 3rd time in a row: over!

 - The stupid comment my colleague made in an email: over!

 - The extremely annoying mistake made by the employee: over!

 - The intelligent answer that I did not think of in the meeting: over!

 But what is very real and present when we tell these stories or just think about them is the anger they evoke in us.
 In addition, we can’t change the past and sometimes that annoys us even more.
 As (the former) Ms. Kalaschnikova I am an expert for anger and one thing is very clear to me:

-WHO SUFFERS when I’m angry?
+Who suffers when I’m angry?
+I DO!